Patreon/platform-documentation/source/includes/_intro.md

 # Introduction

-Welcome to the Patreon Platform!
+## Welcome to the Patreon API!

 Get familiar with the Patreon API and tools using the tutorials and references below.

 Want more than a reference?
 For a broader overview and use cases, check our our [developer portal](https://www.patreon.com/portal).